Blackwaterfoot

 Blackwaterfoot (Bun na Uisge Dubh lit. 'foot of the black water') is a village on the Isle of Arran in the Firth of Clyde, Scotland.
 The village is within the parish of Kilmory.
 It is located in the Shiskine valley in the south-west of the island.
 It is one of the smaller villages of Arran and home to one of Europe's two 12-hole golf courses.
-A short walk from Blackwaterfoot is Drumadoon Point, home to the largest Iron Age fort on Arran.
-Further North is the King's Cave, reputed to be a hiding place of Robert the Bruce.
+Nearby Drumadoon Point is home to the largest Iron Age fort on Arran.
+Further north is the King's Cave, reputed to be a hiding place of Robert the Bruce.